kddubey/cappr/docs/source/design_choices.rst

 Repeat docstrings
 -----------------

 Lots of text in docstrings are repeated.
-After all, every LM interface is implementing a protocol.
+After all, every LM module is implementing a protocol.

 I previously experimented with `an automation